• Home

 Click here to Shop!

-Making Your Apple Cinnamon Muffins with Only Natural Sugar
+Making Your Sourdough Apple Cinnamon Muffins with Only Natural Sugar

 This muffin recipe is designed specifically to be made with only natural sugar.
 For health reasons we bake, cook, and use mostly only natural forms of sugar such as honey, maple syrups, etc. Organic cane sugar is the only exception on our from scratch kitchen.